 5. Warranty Insurance/Latent Defects

 Protects you from poor design or faulty workmanship that may become apparent several years after the project is finished.
-Covers you if the owner of the property sues you for repair and rectification costs

 6. JCT 21.2.1 Insurance

-For when damage is caused to a third party, even though you have NOT been negligent.
+This insurance comes into play when damage is caused to a third party, even though you have NOT been negligent.
 In other words, in circumstances where Public Liability does not respond to a claim.